vuejs/docs/src/api/options-data.md

   - `required`: `Boolean`
     Defines if the prop is required.
 In a non-production environment, a console warning will be thrown if this value is truthy and the prop is not passed.
   - `validator`: `Function`
     Custom validator function that takes the prop value as the sole argument.
-In a non-production environment, a console warning will be thrown if this function returns a falsy value (i.e. the validation fails).
+In a non-production environment, a console warning will be thrown if this function returns a false value (i.e. the validation fails).
 You can read more about prop validation [here](../guide/component-props.html#prop-validation).

 - **Example:**